Support Page Content

 - Microwaves are permitted under 700 watts (only one per room).

-- Non-cooking appliances: Halogen lamps are prohibited in the residence halls.
+- Non-cooking appliances: Halogen lamps are prohibited in residence halls.
 Only compact fluorescent bulbs may be used in residence hall lighting fixtures.
-Whereas, black lights are prohibited for use in residence hall lighting fixtures.
+Black lights are also prohibited.

 At no time are firearms, explosives, or other dangerous weapons permitted on the California State University, Sacramento campus, including such weaponry stored in a vehicle on University property.
-Prohibited weapons include but are not limited to: firearms (pistols and rifles), BB guns, pellet/pump guns, paint pellet weapons, slingshots, tear gas, “Tasers” (or other electroshock weapons), stun guns, archery equipment, martial arts devices, knives (foldable blades 3 inches or less in length and standard kitchen knives are allowed), swords and explosives.
-Such weapons are subject to confiscation and will be turned over to the Sacramento State Police Department.
-It is also, prohibited to utilize other items, implements, or instruments not categorized as weapons, aggressively or for violent purposes.
-Please note the improper discharge of a chemical agent including but not limited to, pepper spray, mace, fire extinguisher, or other aerosols is prohibited.
+Prohibited weapons include but are not limited to firearms (pistols and rifles), BB guns, pellet/pump guns, paint pellet weapons, slingshots, tear gas, “Tasers” (or other electroshock weapons), stun guns, archery equipment, martial arts devices, knives (foldable blades 3 inches or less in length and standard kitchen knives are allowed), swords and explosives.
+Such weapons are subject to confiscation and will be confiscated by the University Police Department or University Housing Services professional staff.
+It is also prohibited to utilize other items, implements, or instruments not categorized as weapons for violent purposes or in an aggressive manner.
+Please note that the improper discharge of a chemical agent, including but not limited to pepper spray, mace, fire extinguisher, or other aerosols, is prohibited.
 Any acts of this kind should be reported.
-Violators of this policy are subject to disciplinary action, including revocation of License Agreement or more severe penalties.

 Toy Weapons, Explosives or Firearms

-Toy weapons, explosives, or firearms can be mistaken for the real thing by law enforcement and situations involving the use of toy replicas can look like serious threats to the safety of those involved as well as bystanders.
-In consideration of the welfare of the entire residence hall community, all such realistic toy weapons are strictly prohibited.
+Law enforcement can mistake toy weapons, toy explosives, or toy firearms for the real thing, and situations involving the use of toy replicas can be determined to be a severe threat to the safety of those involved and bystanders.
+Considering the welfare of the entire residence hall community, all such toy weapons are strictly prohibited.

 Gambling